Matt4llan/SIEM-Azure-Sentinel/README.md

 Date: 08/07/24 - I will leave all this set for a day or 2 then come back with an updated screen shot of anyone attempting to log into our honeypot server.

-Date: 09/07/24 - Its now been about 24hrs since i last looked at the map, and if im honest im shocked at how quickly this is dicoverable and people activly found it.
+Date: 09/07/24 - Its now been about 24hrs since i last looked at the map, and if im honest im shocked at how quickly this was discoverable and people activly found it.

 Below is the latest screen shot: